Jimmy Case: AFC Bournemouth, Halifax Town, Wrexham & Brighton again

 He moved on to join Harry Redknapp at Bournemouth and managed to play 40 league games in the 1991–92 season, and was playing in the Third Division for the first time in his whole career.

 After a season at Bournemouth, he moved to Halifax Town managed by John McGrath assisted by Frank Worthington.
 He played there for 6 months, before moving on to Wrexham, where he helped them gain promotion from Division Three at the end of the 1992–93 season, while Halifax fell into the GM Vauxhall Conference.

 He then turned out for non-league side Sittingbourne until returning to Brighton in December 1993, firstly as a player/coach before taking over from Liam Brady as manager in November 1995.
 He was still playing that season, and at the age of 41 was the oldest outfield player registered with any Premier League or Football League club at the time.
 46-year-old goalkeeper Peter Shilton (with Coventry City and West Ham United) was the only senior player older than Case at this time, and Shilton's failure to make any competitive appearances that campaign meant that Case was the oldest "active" senior player in England during the season.

 He finally announced his retirement from playing on 10 November 1995.

-Post-playing career

-He temporarily managed Brighton, overseeing their relegation to Division Three in 1996, before being fired in November 1996 when they were bottom of the whole league.

-Case later managed non-league Bashley, who played in the New Forest just a short distance from Bournemouth.

-He has been a regular on the veteran players' circuit since giving up playing and used to work for Radio Hampshire as a Southampton match summariser.
-Since 2009 he has regularly summarised Liverpool games for BBC Radio Merseyside, despite continuing to live on the south coast.
-He also contributes to the station's Red Alert programme at 7.30pm on Friday nights.
-He has also recently started doing some studio work for the Liverpool TV station LFC TV.

-In 2007, Jimmy and three other members of the 1977 Liverpool European Cup winning team embarked on a series of shows throughout the UK and Ireland to celebrate the 30th anniversary of the victory over Borussia Mönchengladbach.
-Alongside scorer Tommy Smith, record appearance holder Ian Callaghan and Welsh defender Joey Jones, the shows have so far been well received by both old and young fans and show the enduring popularity of the players who made the club great.

-In 2009 Jimmy became the Official Mascot of The Liverpool Legends Autograph and Memorabilia Group and is a regular host of the group's "Meet The Legends" events.